 participants together to collaborate well ahead of the workshop date.
 Each TFG has its own unique challenges, so

 may operate somewhat differently (and on potentially different schedules)

 from the others.
 However, all TFGs will no doubt require results from its members at

 intervals between now and the workshop.
 They will likely evaluate how things are going via regular team meetings,

 and will work interactively with all its members to answer a set of "key questions" prior to the workshop.

 Q9: What should I do if I find "problem areas" in

 If you encounter any problems/issues as you build grids using the geometry files, please make your own

-fixes, DOCUMENT everything done, and plan to share your fixes with the workshop committee.
+fixes, DOCUMENT everything done, and plan to share your fixes with your TFG.

 Note that the geometry includes regions that may be very difficult to grid (and possibly solve),